MoscaDotTo/Winapp2/winapp2ool/modules/transmute/readme.md

 - Sections from the source file not found in the base file are ignored
 - Key values are ignored in this mode

+##### When to use
+- Removing entries which are entirely unsupported in the target context while keeping the rest of the file up to date
+- Pruning incomplete or non-viable generated entries

 #### By Key - By Name
 - Keys from sections in the source file which are found in the base file are removed if they have the same name
 - The values provided for keys in the source file are ignored — matching is by name alone
 - Keys from the source file not found in the base file are ignored

+##### When to use
+- Removing unnumbered keys (eg. `Section`, `LangSecRef`) when you know their exact names
+- Removing a numbered key when you know its exact number

 #### By Key - By Value
 - Keys from sections in the source file which are found in the base file are removed if they have the same name (ignoring numbers) and value
 - Keys from the source file not found in the base file are ignored

-### Example use cases
-- Automatically Removing unwanted content from winapp2.ini while also keeping it up to date
-- Automatically removing generated entries which are non-viable for a purpose
+##### When to use
+- Removing numbered keys (eg. `FileKey`, `DetectFile`) whose exact numbers may differ between files or change as entries are updated
+- Removing a specific known value without needing to track its current key number

 ---